-$\forall x(Hx \land Jx) \therefore \forall xHx$
+$$\forall x(Hx \wedge Jx) ... \forall xHx$$

 After all, if everything is both H and J, then everything is H. But we can only show that the argument is valid by considering what must be true in every interpretation in which the premise is true.
 To show this, we would have to reason as follows: